Submission of research data from human subjects

 - Details : transChecker User’s Manual

-- Before installing the check tools, check End-user license agreement.
+- Before installing Validation tools for data files, see End-user license agreement.

 3. Review the submission files